How to Be Happy: 40+ Secrets to a Happier Life

 Nowhere near the waterfront?
 Take a trip to one of the most beautiful waterfalls in Canada.

 Step out of the city

 Cities offer many things we associate with happiness, such as walking, culture and more employment opportunities.
 But they don’t make us happy.
-A 2018 survey by the Vancouver School of Economics and the University of British Columbia found that the happiest communities in Canada are all rural—Neebing, Ont., Shippagan, N.B., Channel-Port-aux Basques, N.L., Hope, B.C., St. Anthony, N.L., and Souris, P.E.I.
+A 2018 survey by the Vancouver School of Economics and the University of British Columbia found that the happiest communities in Canada are all rural—Neebing, Ontario; Shippagan, New Brunswick; Channel-Port-aux Basques, Newfoundland; Hope, British Columbia; St. Anthony, Newfoundland; and Souris, Prince Edward Island.